otterable/otterable.github.io/content/posts/Ermine Bikes.md

 image= '/bike.png'
 +++

+# I repair and modify E-Scooters.

+##### I can repair all aspects of E-Scooters, including:

+- general troubleshooting
+- brake repair
+- tire exchange
+- anything to do with wires, really.

+##### I can offer following modifications:

+- install a car horn
+- install blinkers
+- spray paint / apply (and design) decals.
+- speed / acceleration increase

+##### My practice is mainly with Xiaomi scooters.

-### I sell custom 35 km/h otter e-bikes with a motor toggle.
++ ### I sell custom 35 km/h otter e-bikes with a motor toggle.

-### I enjoy tinkering with e-bikes and e-scooters - install car horns, do paint jobs, connect random stuff to batteries.